-I spent a decade at a cybersecurity scale-up that went from ~$5M to nearly $1B ARR.
+After nearly a decade at Darktrace, joining at ~$5M ARR and helping scale to nearly $1B, I’d built, broken, and rebuilt enough to know exactly what works in post-sales and what doesn’t.
 I joined early and worked my way up to VP of Customer Success, responsible for renewals and expansion across ~$100M ARR and ~4,000 EMEA customers.

 When I arrived, there was no Customer Success function.
 No team, no playbooks, no commercial ownership of anything that happened after a customer signed.
 I built it all from scratch: a team of 50, every manager and second-line leader developed internally through promotions rather than external hires.
 I designed the renewal and expansion motions, built the coverage models, and turned a reactive support function into a revenue-owning post-sales engine.